Amazon’s Jeff Bezos Announces $2 Billion Philanthropic Fund for Preschools, Homeless Families

 Bezos vowed to build an organization that will start and operate the preschools, adding that, “I’m excited about that because it will give us the opportunity to learn, invent, and improve.”

 In the new preschools, “the child will be the customer,” Bezos wrote, a rare use of the business concept about preschoolers.
-Bezos promised to apply the same principles that have driven Amazon—most important among them, “a genuine, intense customer obsession.”
+Bezos promised to apply the same principles that have driven Amazon—most important among them, “a genuine, intense customer obsession.”a.

 Creating a Buzz